superfly/docs/app-guides/review-apps-guide.html.md

 ---

-This guide will teach you how to automatically generate ephemeral "review apps" for each pull request (PR) using GitHub Actions.
+This guide will teach you how to automatically generate ephemeral "review apps" on Fly.io for each pull request (PR) using GitHub Actions.
 Review apps are a great way to preview new features, changes, and bug fixes.

 ## Quick Start